nfes-org/nfes-org.github.io/_posts/2019-02-06-AComparativeStudyofMachineLear.md

 ---
-title: A Comparative Study of Machine Learning Techniques for Facies Characterization
+title: "A Comparative Study of Machine Learning Techniques for Facies Characterization"
 tags: presentation
 ---